tsegeron/tsegeron/README.md

 <br />

  * Сurrently studying programming at 21School(42), Kazan.
- * Keep learning stuff in C non-stop. :nerd_face:
+ * Keep learning stuff on C non-stop. :nerd_face:
  * You can text me on [Telegram][1] or [Gmail][2].
  * Nothing else came to my mind yet.